harry-wilkos/Houtils/README.md

 ###

-<h4 align="center">Houdini Tools, HDAs, Tweaks and Librarys for a more convenient experience</h4>
+<h4 align="center">A Houdini package containing Tools, HDAs, Tweaks and Librarys for a more convenient experience</h4>

 ###